flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ---

-### G — Check fixed-interface modes
+### G — Check the fixed-interface modes
-Take note of the frequencies corresponding to modes you want to keep.
+Take note of the frequencies corresponding to the modes you want to keep.
+To know what modes to keep, you need to run a convergence analysis with different modes until the results does not change with more modes.

 <ins>Optionally, run the modal analysis within a **live script** and use the</ins> **[visualize PDE results task](https://uk.mathworks.com/help/pde/ug/visualizepderesults.html)** <ins> to visualize the mode shapes.</ins>